 - Slice onion and apples (2).

 - Fill crockpot: Place pork loin or pork shoulder roast into the slow cooker.
-Drain the sauerkraut, arrange it around the piece of meat (3).
+Drain the sauerkraut, and arrange it around the piece of meat (3).
 Sprinkle it with brown sugar and add salt, pepper, caraway seeds, and bay leaves.
 Arrange sliced onion and apples on top of the pork (4).
 Pour the apple juice around the meat.

 - Cook pork and sauerkraut in the slow cooker on high for 4 hours or on low for 8 hours.

-- Rest: Remove sauerkraut mixture to a serving bowl or platter.
+- Rest: Remove the sauerkraut mixture to a serving bowl or platter.
 Transfer the crockpot pork to a cutting board and slice it thickly.

 Expert Tips and FAQ

 Rest the meat for about 15 minutes before slicing, the juices will be reabsorbed, and you lose less of them when cutting the pork.